Project-Tactics/Project-Tactics/README.md

 # Project-Tactics
-An open-source game development framework inspired by Final Fantasy Tactics, empowering creators to craft their own unique tactical RPG experiences.
+An open-source game development framework inspired by Final Fantasy Tactics, letting you create your own unique tactical RPG adventures.

 ## Supported Platforms
 We currently plan to support only Windows.
 Expanding and maintaining support for other platforms would require a dedicated person, which isn't feasible for us at this time.